curtarnolds/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. 'touch hello' creates an empty file called hello
 5. 'chmod 100 hello' adds execute permission to the owner of the file hello
 6. 'chmod 754 hello' adds execute permission to the owner and the group owner, and read permission to other users tothe file hello
+9. 'chmod 753 hello' sets the mode of the file to -rwxr-x-wx